 The Vibe at the International House Hotel

 Southern charm and high-end touches abound at International House Hotel.
-The lovely lobby is great for people-watching and mingling with new friends.
+The lovely lobby is great for people-watching and mingling.
 After a day out in the city, head to the on-site cocktail bar, Loa, where the bartender whips up classic cocktails with a modern twist.
 One popular pick is the Cicada (aptly named after those pesky bugs you may hear chirping at night in the city), featuring crème de cacao, crème de menthe, garden cucumber, and white pepper.

 Who Will Love International House Hotel

-Leisure travelers will enjoy International House Hotel due to its central locale, which puts you close to major attractions.
+Leisure travelers will enjoy International House Hotel for its central locale, which puts you close to major attractions.
 If you don't feel like walking, hop aboard the streetcar to whiz around the city.

 Who Might Not Love International House Hotel